darren2pro/22s1-cs3203-team-09-cpp/README.md

 > 1. Please fill in this Readme with the required information, and delete this box.
 >
-> 1. Please rename every reference of `00` (ie. `Team00/Code00`) to your own team number.
-Since the `.gitignore` is configured to ignore libs, remember to force add the autotester libs back to the repository by running `git add -f Team*/Code*/lib/` after you rename.
+> 1. Add your email, phone number etc, to the team members part of the readme

 ## Target Environment